Swiss-US trade relations

 - CSMS # 67133044 - Guidance – Implementation of Tariff-Related Elements of the Framework for a United States-Switzerland-Liechtenstein Agreement

 Nevertheless, the US government is firmly pursuing its approach to trade and economic policy.
-Shortly after the ruling was announced, it decided to replace the IEEPA-based tariffs with new additional tariffs based on different legislation.
-These came into force on 24 February.
+Shortly after the ruling was announced, it decided to replace the IEEPA-based additional tariffs with new additional tariffs based on different legislation (Section 122 of the US Trade Act).
+These comprise a 10% global additional tariff on imports to the United States, in force since 24 February 2026.

-SECO will keep the affected industries informed about the application of the new regulations and the corresponding customs tariffs.
+SECO will keep the sectors concerned regularly informed of developments, the application of the new provisions, and the relevant customs classifications.

 Questions and answers